March 27, 2019

-Insurance company claim departments too often create a culture among their adjusters that encourages them to do whatever it takes to pay less on the claims of the company’s policyholders, even when that means engaging in unreasonable and unfair claim handling practices.
+Has your car insurance company unreasonably and unfairly denied your damage claim?
+If so, you are not alone.
+Unfortunately, these refusals to pay happen all of the time.
+You see, insurance company claim departments too often create a culture among their adjusters that encourages them to do whatever it takes to pay less on the claims of the company’s policyholders, even when that means engaging in unreasonable and unfair claim handling practices.
+These bad faith tactics are unethical and may, in fact, be illegal.

 Offering Unfairly Low Settlements